ddorgan/wireguard-alpine-docker/README.md

 ### Introduction

 This is a small alpine linux image (12MB!) with the wireguard-tools and iptables packages preinstalled.
-The configuration is expected to come from a kubernetes ConfigMap.

 This is based on https://github.com/felixfischer/wireguard-docker.git, however there are two major changes: